georgalis/pub/know/ProOps/framework.md

 ![Framework Phase Loop](framework.png)

 Initially, there may be no handoffs or documentation at all.
-If there is no development in the other phases, consider execution interaction with the other phases as a pass-through loop, to prepare for future phase handoffs and orient the efforts.
+If there is no development in the other phases, consider interaction with the other phases as a pass-through loop, to prepare for future phase handoffs and orient the efforts.

 Handoff classification, as broader, middle or finer detail, facilitates integration with